saiteja-madha/discord-js-bot/docs/mochi/about/helping-out.md

 ## Writing the documentation

-Mochi is one of the more complicated bots out there.
+Amina is one of the more complicated bots out there.
 Therefore, a lot of documentation is needed for people to fully utilize and understand the features the bot provides.

-If you're interested in adding things to the documentation, contact us on our [support server](https://discord.gg/uMgS9evnmv) or create an issue on [GitHub](https://github.com/vixshan/mochi).
+If you're interested in adding things to the documentation, contact us on our [support server](https://discord.gg/uMgS9evnmv) or create an issue on [GitHub](https://github.com/vixshan/amina).

 ## Writing code for the bot

 You can also write code for the bot - it's open source.
-The bot is written in discord.js and you can view its code on [GitHub](https://github.com/vixshan/mochi).
+The bot is written in discord.js and you can view its code on [GitHub](https://github.com/vixshan/amina).
 Please only add features if you really know how to write code in JavaScript.
 If you don't know how to change files on GitHub, watch [this tutorial](https://www.youtube.com/watch?v=yr6IzOGoMsQ).

 ## Helping out on the support server